drug-design/course/docs/chapters/molecular-similarity.md

 #### Topological Indices

-Topological indices are derived from the connectivity table of a molecule and represent information about the topology of the structure, again captured in a single number (the "topological index").
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/topological-indices-c3b8b0a9'><i class='fa fa-play' aria-hidden='true'></i></button>Topological indices are derived from the connectivity table of a molecule and represent information about the topology of the structure, again captured in a single number (the "topological index").
 First generation indices such as the Wiener Index are derived from integer values of the connectivity table and are themselves integers.
 Second generation indices are derived from integer properties but are real-valued numbers while third generation indices employ real-valued numbers for their generation and are also real-valued numbers themselves.
 Examples are given below.
 Topological indices have been widely used in QSAR studies, but their interpretation and discriminatory power remains difficult.
 *[QSAR]: Quantitative Structure Activity Relationships (QSAR) - Mathematical equation linking chemical structure and biological activity for a series of compounds.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.